4:44 LAST DAY ON EARTH

 Salmon Fishing in the Yemen stars Ewan McGregor as Dr. Alfred Jones, a fisheries scientist who one day receives an unusual request.
 A businesswoman named Harriet Chetwode-Talbot (Emily Blunt, The Adjustment Bureau) wants his help in fulfilling a wealthy sheikh’s (Amr Waked) desire to bring sport fishing to Yemen.
 At Century and Mayan. — Landmark Theatres

 SOUND OF MY VOICE

 In the mystery drama Sound of My Voice, a couple of young documentary filmmakers infiltrate a mysterious group led by an enigmatic young woman named Maggie (co-writer Brit Marling, Another Earth).
+Intent on exposing her as a charlatan and freeing the followers from her grip, Peter and Lorna start to question their objective and each other as they unravel the secrets of Maggie’s underworld.
 At Mayan. — Landmark Theatres

 A SURPRISE IN TEXAS

-In May 2009, 29 young contestants came from all over the world to Fort Worth, Texas, to compete in the Van Cliburn International Piano Competition for the most prestigious prize in the music world.
+In May 2009, 29 young contestants came from all over the world to compete in the Van Cliburn International Piano Competition in Fort Worth, Texas, the most prestigious prize in the music world.
 This is the story of one of the contestants, 20-year-old Nobuyuki Tsujii from Tokyo, blind from birth.
-At Boedecker Theater. — Boedecker Theater
+At Boedecker Theater. — Boedecker Theater.